laurencelundblade/QCBOR/doc/Overview.md

 map.
 It is possible to use this API to construct and parse such labels, but it is not explicitly supported.

-@anchor Limitations

-## Limitations

-@addtogroup QCBORLimitations  Limitations and maximum sizes
+@addtogroup QCBORLimitations  QCBOR Limitations and Maximum Sizes
 @{

 Summary limitations: